kruize/jaeger-demos/JaegerDependencyDemo.md

 example: http://192.168.49.2:30580/api/dependencies?endTs=1690274788249&lookback=604800000
 ```

-Best way to see the results without calculations would be to open Jaeger Ui from above given steps and the open dependencies. open the network tab from developertools and see the api call to watch the usage of api.
+Best way to see the results without calculations would be to open Jaeger UI using the link mentioned above.
+Open the network tab from developertools and see the API call to watch the usage of API.

 *endTs*=1690189974936
 *Value*: 1690189974936